Conformal equivalence of sub-Riemannian 3D contact structures on Lie groups: Classification of non flat left-invariant structures

 then if $\alpha\neq 0$, neither $\kappa$ nor $\chi$ can be equal to zero.
 The foliation is indexed on the $\{h_1,h_2\}$-plane by the level sets of the smooth function $I$; the tangent distribution attached at the point $(1,1)$ to the foliation functionally depends on $\kappa\pm\frac12\chi$ by theorem \ref{thm:6.9}.
-Since any conformal map $\Phi$ on $\contact$ must preserve both these coefficients, if the Fefferman metric associated to $\contact$ is not locally conformally flat, then $\Phi$ once again cannot affect neither $\chi$ nor $\kappa$. \end{proof}
+Since any conformal map $\Phi$ on $\contact$ must preserve some independent functions $f$ and $g$ on these coefficients, if the Fefferman metric associated to $\contact$ is not locally conformally flat, the conclusion of the corollary follows once again. \end{proof}